Freedom For The Captive

 Beginning in 1998 and before, utilizing first-hand accounts from oral and written history, Echohawk would share with Ellenbarger intimate details of combat that will put the reader on the battlefield as never before.
 Capture each moment in explicit detail of events as they happened, as it occurred, honor above and beyond.

-The author is careful not to lose his reader's in overly technical discussions as this is a memoir of service that honors the Thunderbirds... their courage, loyalty, and respect for America.
+The author is careful not to lose his reader's in overly technical discussions as this is a memoir of service that honors the Thunderbirds... their patriotism, courage, loyalty, and respect for America.
 Drawing Fire brings home the devastation and horrors of war, again honoring the love of country by this unique unit that has never been told before.

 The U.S. army, discovering Echohawk's" innate ability," would place him in a special covert sabotage unit, code-named Mistretta.
 Sometimes alone or with his first scout, "Cheyenne" Gilbert Curtis, missions would be carried out with the highest level of secrecy to obtain critical intelligence often using a special multilinguistic code to communicate.
 This code, developed at the American Indian Boarding Schools, before the war, has never been broken.
 Its characteristics make it virtually impossible to breach.

 In 2008 Echohawk would receive the Congressional Gold Medal posthumously, as a code talker.
-Thirty-three different tribes participated as code talkers and were utilized as needed.
+Thirty-three different tribes would participate as code talkers and were utilized as needed.
 This story has many facets used by American Indian soldiers never spoke of before.
 The primary story is a Band of American Indian Brothers, with a warring tradition from generations before.

-After a stroke in 2005, the year before his passing, his request to Ellenbarger was, "tell the world what happened, how it happened, tell them what we did just as I am telling you.
-Soldiers of the highest order. " Desperate Valor...
+After a stroke in 2005, the year before his passing, his request to Ellenbarger was, "tell the world what happened, how it happened, tell them what we did just as I am telling you."
+Soldiers of the highest order, Desperate Valor...

-Ellenbarger would take this as his dying declaration which was no small task, knowing Echohawk's penchant for historical detail.
+Ellenbarger would take this as his dying declaration, which was no small task, knowing Echohawk's penchant for historical detail.
 With Joe Echohawk present as a witness, "Drawing Fire," is now in publication bringing forth the only work of it's kind.

 Utilizing Echohawk's old home/studio as his point of contact and research, having grown-up there, watching him create his amazing work, this became the perfect location for the mindset of Ellenbarger.
 Drawing Fire contains an incredible pictorial account of over forty sketches of Echohawk's time on the battlefield where his talent would come to life leading men as a Sapper Team Leader at Sicily where he found some old paper and pencils in a blown-out house where he would begin documenting battle scenes of soldiers from both the Allied and Axis forces.